sgaleraalq/GazteluBira/README.md

 - [Navigation Component](https://developer.android.com/guide/navigation): Component that helps to implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
 - Custom Views
   - [ProgressView](https://github.com/skydoves/progressview): A polished and flexible ProgressView, fully customizable with animations.
+  - [Radar Chart](https://github.com/PhilJay/MPAndroidChart):  A powerful & easy to use chart library for Android